 As a patient, you have choices, rights and responsibilities.
 You will not be required to waive your rights as a condition of obtaining health care at Boynton Health.

 You Have the Right:

-- To review your medical records with a health care provider
+- To review your health records with a health care provider.

 You Have the Responsibility:

-- To provide complete and accurate information to the best of your ability about your medical health, any medications, including over-the-counter products and dietary supplements, and any allergies or sensitivities
+- To provide complete and accurate information to the best of your ability about your health, any medications, including over-the-counter products and dietary supplements, and any allergies or sensitivities.

-- To pay promptly any bills that you have incurred
+- To give correct personal and financial information and pay promptly any bills that you have incurred.

 - To follow the treatment plan and to advise the health care provider if you do not think you will be able to follow it.

 - To be aware of the consequences of not following the recommended treatment plan.

 Should you have questions, concerns, problems, or complaints about the care or service that you are receiving, you are encouraged to speak to the health care provider or staff member involved in your care.
 If you prefer, you may complete a patient feedback form located throughout the clinic, use feedback QR code, or send an e-mail to [email protected].
 Please include your name and phone number if you would like to be contacted.